George Town

 Health performance in George Town is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-George Town faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is low, at approximately 48% of the total population (~3736 people), compared to the national average of 55.3%.
+George Town faces significant health challenges with various conditions affecting both younger and older age groups.
+Approximately 48% (~3,741 people) have private health cover, lower than the national average of 55.3%.

-The most prevalent medical conditions are arthritis (13.6%) and mental health issues (10.7%), while 56.1% report no medical ailments, compared to 60.6% in Rest of Tas.
-The area has 27.2% residents aged 65 and over (2138 people).
-Health outcomes among seniors are challenging but better than the general population's health metrics.
+The most prevalent medical conditions are arthritis (13.6%) and mental health issues (10.7%), while 56.1% report having no medical ailments compared to 60.6% in the rest of Tasmania.
+The area has a senior population of 27.2% (~2,142 people), with health outcomes among seniors performing better than those of the general population.

 Frequently Asked Questions - Health